 Rotax Fuel Systems

-Fuel is carried in the wings or in tanks in the fuselage.
+Fuel is carried in the wings or in tanks inside of the fuselage.
 High wing aircraft have the advantage that gravity will always make sure that fuel flows to the engine mounted on the nose of the aircraft.

 With a low wing aircraft, fuselage tanks or wing mounted engines the fuel will need some help to get to the engine.
 A well designed system must make sure that the flow will not be interrupted at any time.